StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Abstract

 \section{Abstract}

 Recent token merging techniques for Vision Transformers (ViTs) provide substantial speedups by reducing the number of tokens processed by self-attention, often without retraining.
 However, their direct application to the Segment Anything Model (SAM) family is nontrivial: SAM’s image encoder mixes windowed and global attention, and its mask decoder relies on dense, prompt-conditioned features for precise boundary prediction.
-We systematically evaluate representative token-merging methods on SAM and Medical SAM in a strict off-the-shelf setting, and find that existing destination-selection heuristics can erode boundaries and leak prompt information as merge rates increase.
-We propose \textbf{StructSAM}, a resolution-preserving merge--unmerge framework tailored to SAM.
-StructSAM computes a lightweight token-energy score from first-order feature gradients, uses grid-based flatness screening to protect boundary/prompt regions, and merges tokens within flat areas toward low-energy destinations with explicit token recovery.
-We further provide a spectral graph coarsening view showing that score-guided merging yields bounded Laplacian spectral distortion compared to random or window-restricted baselines.
-Across eight natural and medical benchmarks, StructSAM reduces encoder FLOPs by 25--30\% (up to 40\%+ with prompt-aware merging) with minor drops in mIoU/Dice, consistently outperforming ToMe, PiToMe, ToMeSD, VidToMe, and ALGM at the same compute.
+We systematically evaluate representative token-merging methods on the SAM family models in a strict off-the-shelf setting, and find that existing destination-selection heuristics can erode boundaries and leak prompt information as merge rates increase.
+We propose \textbf{StructSAM}, a resolution-preserving framework for SAM that computes lightweight token-energy scores from first-order feature gradients, protects boundary and prompt regions via grid-based flatness screening, and merges tokens in flat areas toward low-energy targets with explicit recovery.
+We further present a spectral graph coarsening view, showing that score-guided merging yields bounded Laplacian spectral distortion relative to random or window-restricted baselines.
+Across five natural and medical benchmarks, StructSAM reduces encoder FLOPs by 25--30\% (up to 40\%+ with prompt-aware merging) with minor drops in mIoU/Dice, consistently outperforming the latest merging techniques at the same compute.